 You might have seen this checklist in my other posts but readers seem to be flocking here and LOVE it.
 I do too.
 I just received everything on it and thank ALL THAT IS GOOD in the world.
 If baby comes tonight.
 I am SO ready!

-- You will also run out of those guazy, ugly as heck but amazing disposable underwear the hospital gives you.
+- Then there’s those amazing disposable underwear the hospital gives you.
 Or they may give you none.
-Save yourself the trouble and buy your own postpartum maternity (post-surgical) disposable underwear just like the hospital has.
+Save yourself the trouble and up your postpartum mesh panty game by buying your own postpartum maternity (post-surgical) disposable underwear.
+Another plus: the quality is better.

-- Also, the hospital provided Tucks Medicated Healing Pads to place directly on the maxi pad for relief.
+- Our hospital provided Tucks Medicated Healing Pads to place directly on the maxi pad for relief.
+If you haven’t tried them, you’re missing out on some major pain releif, additional comfort and speedy recovery help.
 They are little round (3″) pads with witch hazel and I cannot tell you how much they relieved the burning and itching.
 Ah-mazing.
+However, after my second pregnancy labor the very SAME hospital did not provide these.
+So glad I bought them for the postpartum kit for the recovery after the second baby!

 - When you want to graduate into actual underwear (and ditch the diaper feel) I would advise having a pack of ridiculously comfortable underwear on hand like these boy short boxer brief panties.
-Postpartum, I was thanking God that I had those boy short underwear.
-I liked how they didn’t ride up and they were super comfortable.
+Postpartum, I was thanking God that I had bought these.
+I LOVED them!
+I ended up ordering an additional set.
+A heads up: alternative prints ended up at my door, some which were not as cute but most of them were perfect.
+These are the most comfortable underwear I’ve owned, so they are WELL worth an alternate print.

-- First off, I know those DIY “padsickles” are like all the rage but I’ve been there, done that and they were TERRIBLE (in my personal experience).
+- Now, I know those DIY “padsicles” are like all the rage but I’ve been there, done that and they were TERRIBLE (in my personal experience).
 If I wanted to freezer burn my painfully injured vagina then padsicles would definitely be the way to go.
 On the other hand, when I wanted actual pain relief and comfort, these medicated cooling pads (like they have at the hospital) were MUCH better!

-- When you leave the hospital, chances are you will receive Dermoplast Pain Relieving Spray and you will be thankful as heck.
-The nurse told me, “Never forget to use this each and every time you go to the bathroom.”
+- When you leave the hospital, chances are you will receive Dermoplast Pain Relieving Spray.
+The nurse told me: “Never forget to use this each and every time you go to the bathroom.”
 The problem is, that’s a lot of spraying so we had to go out and find two additional cans.
-Save yourself the hassle and have it ready beforehand!
-I can’t stress this enough.
+If you tried it with your first baby, you know how awesome this stuff is!
 Another similar spray gaining momentum is Earth Mama Herbal Perineal Spray.
-It’s a more natural product and I’ve heard raving reviews.

 - Prepare to have sitz baths.
 They are SUPER healing and fantastic for postpartum recovery.
 Buy a simple plastic cover that sits neatly over your toilet like this top Amazon sitz bath by Yunga Tart and use a high-quality Epsom salt made specifically for these types of baths like Epsoak Epsom Salt (which is Amazon’s #1 choice).
 I linked the large bag because sitz baths are usually recommended 2-3 times a day!
 That’s a lot of Epsom salt.